| 1918 Spanish Influenza Epidemic In late August 1918, a naval ship left Boston and

 just north of Teller, a few adults and children being saved.
 They had arrived

+too late."
 In early November, a mailman and a boy rode a dog team up the frozen coast.

 When they got to a small settlement six miles south of Wales, they were too sick